 The first tip on How to Clean Paint Rollers– it’s actually not a big mess and there is a reason you should clean them: Don’t buy cheap rollers so you can throw away!
 Cheap ones shed lint!

 The most important on how to clean paint rollers is: Buy quality rollers!
 We like Purdy or Wooster (here Purdy website).
 If not, the lint sheds when you paint and you have that gritty wall surface: you know the one.
 Restaurant bathrooms were painted by the owner because he thought he was smart.
 Well, he was cheap and did not know how to clean paint rollers!
-Use a quality paint roller (like this one) and know how to clean it.
+Use a quality paint roller (see our post about paint roller here) and know how to clean it.

 There are 3 ways to clean paint rollers.
 How?